‘The Walking Dead’s’ Norman Reedus On Daryl Dixon’s Love Interests

 Daryl Dixon would fight an army of Walking Dead zombies for Carol.
 Over the last six years on the show he probably has.
 Carol and Daryl have something special but does not appear to be the same kind of relationship Andrew Lincoln’s Rick Grimes has with the lovely Michonne portrayed by Danai Gurira.

-In The Walking Dead season 7 episode 10, Norman Reedus told Entertainment Weekly he punched one of King Ezekiel’s guards about 50 times in a ten-minute scene in defense of Carol.
+In The Walking Dead Season 7 Episode 10, Norman Reedus told Entertainment Weekly he punched one of King Ezekiel’s guards about 50 times in a 10-minute scene in defense of Carol.

 “Did you see the part where I beat the s*** out of that guy?
 Yeah, I punched that guy like 50 times!
 I don’t know how many they left in there, but I beat him up for, like, a good 10 minutes.
 I was hoping for the full 10 minutes, but I don’t know how much made it.”